Medical assistant certificate programs are a quick, relatively simple education option for someone seeking to become a medical assistant.

 The College of Health Care Professions is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) for both degree and non-degree programs.

 Berkeley College has been preparing students for successful careers since 1931.
 Times have changed, but our “students first” commitment hasn’t.
 Everything we do is designed to help students achieve professional and personal success.
-Berkeley College offers career-focused programs, supportive professors with real-world industry knowledge, hands-on learning through our internship program, and a variety of supplemental programs and activities.
+Berkeley College offers career-focused programs, supportive professors with real-world industry knowledge and a variety of supplemental programs and activities.

 Berkeley offers a range of degree and certificate programs to help prepare students for some of today’s most in-demand careers.
 Programs are developed with input from industry experts to prepare students for the professional world.
 Updates give students the current skills that employers require, and programs are added to reflect the professional marketplace.
 Programs are offered through the Larry L. Luing School of Business, the School of Professional Studies, the School of Health Studies, and the School of Graduate Studies.
 Undergraduate curricula are supported by the School of Liberal Arts to ensure a well-rounded education.